Download the jLog User’s Guide (PDF)

 jLog can interface modern radios using TCP/IP in stead of a serial port, e.g. for the Flex 6000 series.

-The Tracker will both show selected stations in the Tracker Main windows and as colored entries in WSJT-X as shown here:
+The Tracker will both show selected stations in the Tracker Main windows and as coloured entries in WSJT-X as shown here:

 The Tracker communicates with WSJT-X using the UDP Logging Port.
 The port is setup on the Profile->Radio page (typically using localhost or 127.0.0.1 as address and port 2237).